Husets Teater, sort sal

 In dialogue with contemporary science fiction, game art, queer theory, and monstrology, the process is also informed by its geographic and cultural context of creation, that of a two-month residence on the banks of the river Seine at the Cité International Arts of Paris in 2019.
 The piece emerges through the entanglement of planetary movements, torrential satellite-bound data flow, and cellular becomings conditioned by algorithmic wire-speed.

 The performance seeks to present an altered body as an incoherent place produced by the collision of various streams, fluxes and flows in presence: those aquatic and glaucous along a river nearby, those running through the surrounding and incorporated electrical and algorithmic systems, and those, tentacular and apotropaic, ancient and reminiscent, of a weirdly revisited myth of a monster with living venomous snakes in place of hair. ri:vr is the second part of the Astrotrilogy project.
 The first episode pompom was made and shown in Tokyo in 2017 and 2018, and the third part is in-process.

 Simo Kellokumpu is a choreographer and researcher based in Helsinki.
 Simo’s artistic work examines the choreographic relations between corporeality and materiality in different scales and contexts.
 Vincent Roumagnac is a Helsinki-based French Basque artist and researcher.
 Nao Yazawa is a Japanese Manga artist born and based in Tokyo.

-The installation is open between 5/11-6/11.
-It is a durational work and the audience is invited to enter and leave the performance space freely.
+The installation is a durational work and the audience is invited to enter and leave the performance space freely.
 Kellokumpu will perform inside the installation several hours per day.